 Sponsorship proposals from cultural institutions are often the prettiest ones I see.
 They are also some of the worst, getting the focal point – what is going to actually sell the sponsorship – wrong almost every time.

 You won’t want to hear this, but ten pages about how great, needy, or prestigious your organisation is will not sell sponsorship.
-Sponsors want to know that you’re credible, professional, and know your markets, but beyond that, it’s just not about you.
+Sponsors want to know that you’re credible, professional, and know your markets.
+They want to know what it is about your property that has real meaning to to your fans; what makes your fans passionate.
+But beyond that, it’s just not about you.

 What sells sponsorship is making it all about the sponsor and, in particular, making it crystal clear how they can leverage the benefits you provide to…